Headlights are blinding us. Here’s why it’s mostly an American problem | KRDO

 Some automakers and safety groups, including Ford, Volkswagen and the Insurance Institute for Highway Safety, are asking NHTSA to reconsider the regulations to make it easier and less costly to offer these headlights in the US.

-“We wish the regulation and testing would be reconsidered to accept what has already been proven around the world, including Canada, and was informed and supported by [the Society of Automotive Engineers],” Audi, VW’s luxury brand, wrote in a statement provided to CNN.
+“We wish the regulation and testing would be reconsidered to accept what has already been proven around the world, including Canada, and was informed and supported by SAE,” Audi, VW’s luxury brand, wrote in a statement provided to CNN.
 “Many of our cars equipped with matrix design or digital matrix design lighting on US roads today could be turned on to provide greater visibility and less glare which means safer roads for all.”

+SAE International, formerly known as the Society of Automotive Engineers, had earlier created its own standards for adaptive headlights through a committee of industry experts.
+NHTSA’s standards are more restrictive than SAE’s.

 Safety regulations usually differ somewhat between different global markets.
 But, since adaptive beam headlights have been in use in other countries for a decade or more, automakers hoped that regulations would allow their introduction in this country without requiring major equipment changes, according to various industry sources.

-“We had hoped it would have been a software change, and then it would would have been rather quick to get the technology into the market,” said Michael Larsen, Technical Fellow for Exterior Lighting at General Motors and a member of the Society of Automotive Engineer’s lighting committee.
+“We had hoped it would have been a software change, and then it would would have been rather quick to get the technology into the market,” said Michael Larsen, Technical Fellow for Exterior Lighting at General Motors and a member of the SAE’s lighting committee.
 “But when everyone started really looking at this complicated regulation, you just couldn’t get there from here.”

 NHTSA’s rules require the ADB headlights to respond extremely swiftly after detecting another vehicle within reach of the lights, much faster than other standards require in the EU and Canada.
 Also much faster than a human could switch off an ordinary high beam headlight.
 They also dictate extreme narrow lines between bright and dark regions.

-Note: Clarification: This story has been updated with the SAE’s new name.